-VIEW veterinarians have participated in projects to help wildlife from the Greater Yellowstone Ecosystem in the US to the Terai Arc Landscape of Nepal.
+VIEW veterinarians are helping wildlife from the Greater Yellowstone Ecosystem in the US to the Terai Arc Landscape of Nepal.

 Nepal, with 30 million people, is rich in wildlife biodiversity, once abundant but now threatened by substantial human development and global climate change.
 In addition, the close association between human development and wildlife in ever shrinking habitats creates opportunities for diseases to flow between these groups and across the landscapes that connect them.